 ALSO READAfter censure, Kejriwal hits out at EC, defends his statement BJP, Congress welcome EC's order against AAP chief Kejriwal Kejriwal's 'money' remarks: No report sent to EC yet Kejriwal appeals to EC for FIR against Cong, BJP leaders Kejriwal attacks Election Commission, says poll panel failing in stopping corruption

-The BJP has been ruling the MCD since 2007.
 The last polls were held in 2012.

 The much-awaited polls will decide the fate of 272 councillors.
 While NDMC and SMDC have 104 seats each, EDMC has 64 seats.